 Here are six common concerns facing this population and a few tips on how to address them:

-Concern: Isolation — From peers, family and community.
+Isolation — This could be from peers, family and/or community.
 Feelings of worthlessness plague the elderly when they are not able to participate in everyday activities or when they are deliberately excluded.
 Loss of motivation and purpose increase this feeling of isolation.

 Helpful Tip: Include the elderly in as many family activities as you are able to decrease the isolation.
 Tap into your community resources for support and activity ideas, such as day centers or church facilities.

-Helpful Tip: Even when a person moves slowly or is unable to do something for himself or herself, at least let them do some small part of the chore or task if they are able.
+Helpful Tip: Even when a person moves slowly or is unable to do something for himself or herself, they should still be asked to do some small part of the chore or task if they are able.
 Acknowledge their contribution and let them know it is valued.

-Concern: Physical Limitations — Progressive deterioration of health.
-Again, feelings of worthlessness, helplessness and being overwhelmed prevail.
+Physical Limitations — Many people face a progressive deterioration of their health.
+Feelings of worthlessness, helplessness and being overwhelmed can prevail.
 Not being able to handle a situation or circumstance of life increases frustration and often causes depression.
 Ongoing pain, fears of falling and other safety concerns are paramount with the elderly.
 Unreported health concerns go unreported more with this population than any other.

 Helpful Tip: Encourage them to ask questions and share any concerns about their health, medications and any physical limitations.
-Be sure to check with their insurance plan to access valuable Physical Therapy benefits.
-Continue to include the person in as much activity as possible with others.
-Let the person handle as much as is feasible and appropriate, even if they can't do it fully.
+Be sure to check with their insurance plan to access valuable physical therapy benefits.
+Continue to include them in as much activity as possible with others.
+Let them handle as much as is feasible and appropriate, even if they can’t do it fully.

-Concern: Loss of Spouse and Friends — Loss of a spouse or significant other is often unmanageable for the elderly.
+Loss of Spouse and Friends — Loss of a spouse or significant other is often unmanageable for the elderly.
 Allow them time to grieve, mourn and vent their feelings.
 This requires patience and acceptance.
-Loss of same-age friends is difficult at any age.
+Similarly, loss of same-age friends is difficult at any age.
 With the elderly, these events are magnified because it brings them face-to-face with their own pending mortality.

 Helpful Tip: Go through old pictures of better times with them, allow them some time to reminisce, acknowledge their pain and let them know it’s okay to feel as they do.
 Allow them to grieve.
 Be patient.

-Concern: Loss of Appreciation and Consideration by Others — Making decisions for the elderly without their input or consent is presumptuous and imposing, no matter how well-meant.
+Loss of Appreciation and Consideration by Others — This can manifest itself when someone makes decisions for an older person without getting their input or consent.
+It is presumptuous and imposing, no matter how well-meant.

 Helpful Tip: If they are able to participate in the decision-making process, let them do so.
 Don’t assume you know what it is they want or what’s best for them.

 Helpful Tip: Remind yourself that this elderly man or woman once had an active, meaningful life too.
-The wisdom of their experience is always valuable to our society, even if "things have changed."
-As much as society has seen myriads of changes and technology, people are still basically the same.
+The wisdom of their experience is always valuable to our society, even if “things have changed.”
+As much as society has seen myriad changes and new technology, people are still basically the same.
 Give them the courtesy that you would extend to any other person.